Density of hyperbolicity for classes of real transcendental entire functions and circle maps: Gluing and extending quasiconformal homeomorphisms dynamically

 such that \begin{enumerate} \item $h\circ f = g\circ h$, \item $h|_{\Crit_{\R}(f)} = \phi|_{\Crit_{\R}(f)}$, \item $h|_{S(f)} = \psi|_{S(f)}$ and \item $h$ maps each nonrepelling periodic point to a nonrepelling periodic point of the same type (i.e. hyperbolic to hyperbolic, and parabolic to parabolic). \end{enumerate} \end{defn}

-The reason we say that $f$ and $g$ are combinatorially conjugate in $\C$ (rather than combinatorially conjugate on the real line) is that the assumption that $f,g\in\SR$ are real-topologically equivalent implies that $f,g$ are topologically conjugate on the complex plane provided the combinatorial conjugacy $h\colon \R\to \R$ is quasisymmetric, see Theorem~\ref{thm:pullback}.
+The reason we say that $f$ and $g$ are combinatorially conjugate in $\C$ (rather than combinatorially conjugate on the real line) is that the assumption that $f,g\in\SR$ are real-topologically equivalent implies that $f,g$ are topologically conjugate on the complex plane whenever the combinatorial conjugacy $h\colon \R\to \R$ is quasisymmetric, see Theorem~\ref{thm:pullback}.

-\begin{prop} If $f,g\in\SR$ are combinatorially conjugate in $\C$, then these maps are combinatorially conjugate on the real line (in the sense of Definition~\ref{def:Rcomb-equiv}) and therefore topologically conjugate on the real line.
-Furthermore, the topological conjugacy can be chosen to agree with the combinatorial conjugacy from Definition \ref{defn:combinatorialconjugacyinC}. \end{prop} \begin{proof} Property (b) and that $f,g$ are real-topologically equivalent imply that $h$ sends critical points of $f$ to critical points of $g$ of the same order.
+\begin{prop}[Combinatorial conjugacy in $\C$ implies topological conjugacy in $\R$] If $f,g\in\SR$ are combinatorially conjugate in $\C$, then these maps are combinatorially conjugate on the real line (in the sense of Definition~\ref{def:Rcomb-equiv}) and therefore topologically conjugate on the real line.
+Furthermore, the topological conjugacy can be chosen to agree with the combinatorial conjugacy from Definition \ref{defn:combinatorialconjugacyinC}. \end{prop} \begin{proof} Property (b) and the fact that $f,g$ are real-topologically equivalent imply that $h$ sends critical points of $f$ to critical points of $g$ of the same order.
 Also, the condition on asymptotic values is automatically satisfied: if $\lim_{x\to\sigma\infty} f(x)=a$, then

 The proposition therefore follows from Lemma~\ref{lem:comb-conj}.
-We note that, a priori, the topological conjugacy provided by this lemma is an extension of a \emph{restriction} of our original map $h$.
+We note that, a priori, the topological conjugacy provided by this lemma is an extension of the real combinatorial conjugacy, which in general is a \emph{restriction} of our original map $h$.
 However, the extension will automatically agree with our original map on points that do not belong to attracting or parabolic basins (due to absence of wandering intervals), and can easily be arranged to respect the finitely many remaining orbits. \end{proof}

-Combinatorial conjugacy can also be expressed alternatively in terms of \emph{kneading sequences}.
+Combinatorial conjugacy can also be expressed alternatively in terms of \emph{kneading sequences}, which is an idea that we use later.

-\begin{defn}[Topological and QC conjugacy] Two maps $f,g\in\SR$ are called \emph{real-topologically conjugate} if there is a homeomorphism $\theta\in\HomeoR$ $\theta\circ f = g\circ \theta$.
+\begin{defn}[Topological and QC conjugacy] Two maps $f,g\in\SR$ are called \emph{real-topologically conjugate} if there is a homeomorphism $\theta\in\HomeoR$ such that $\theta\circ f = g\circ \theta$ on $\C$.
 (The prefix ``real'' in this notation is to express that $\theta$ preserves the real line.)

 If this homeomorphism $\theta$ is quasiconformal, we say that $f$ and $g$ are \emph{real-quasi\-con\-formally conjugate}. \end{defn}